Long-Term Disability Coverage for Chronic Illnesses: Here’s What You Need To Know

 Understanding Eligibility Criteria

-When it comes to long-term disability coverage, particularly for chronic illnesses, understanding the eligibility criteria is fundamental.
+When it comes to long-term disability coverage, particularly for chronic illnesses, understanding the long-term eligibility criteria is fundamental.
 These criteria vary significantly depending on the insurance provider and the specific policy.
 Generally, eligibility is determined based on the nature and severity of the illness, the expected duration of the disability, and your employment status.

 Nature and Severity of Illness